NREL/nrelUtilityExt/README.md

 ### From GitHub ###

-1. Download a `utilityExt.pod` release from GitHub.
+1. Download a `nrelUtilityExt.pod` release from GitHub.
-2. Copy `utilityExt.pod` into the `lib/fan/` directory of your SkySpark installation.
+2. Copy `nrelUtilityExt.pod` into the `lib/fan/` directory of your SkySpark installation.
 3. Set ownership permissions correctly on the pod to match the other pods in your SkySpark installation (Linux/Mac).
 4. From the command line, change directory to the SkySpark root directory.